Hertha Berlin dismiss Lehmann as advisor for racist jibe | Malay Mail

 Subscribe to our Telegram channel for the latest updates on news you need to know.

-Lehmann had sat on the Hertha Berlin supervisory board as an advisor to the club’s major shareholder Lars Windhorst, boss of Tennor Holding.
+Lehmann had sat on the Hertha Berlin supervisory board as an adviser to the club's major shareholder Lars Windhorst, boss of Tennor Holding.

 “We have terminated the consultancy contract with Jens Lehmann.
 This also ends his activity on the supervisory board of Hertha Berlin,” a Tennor Holding spokesman told AFP subsidiary SID.

-The 34-year-old Aogo appeared as a pundit during the Champions League semi-finals for Sky yesterday and in the WhatsApp message sent to Aogo, Lehmann asked “Is Dennis actually your token black guy?”
+The 34-year-old Aogo appeared as a pundit during the Champions League semi-finals for Sky on Tuesday and in the WhatsApp message sent to Aogo, Lehmann asked “Is Dennis actually your token black guy?”

 Aogo took a screen shot of the message and posted to his 81,000 followers on Instagram with the caption “WOW, are you serious? @jenslehmannofficial The message was probably not meant for me!!!”